c0ded00d1e12/ecen224/recitation/make-walkthrough.md

 ## More Make

 Make has a lot of options for more sophisticated Makefiles than these.
 It has variables, pattern rules, string substitution and more.
 The [Makefile Tutorial](https://makefiletutorial.com) is an excellent resource for learning the details.
-But for our purposes, the simple rules in the walkthrough are sufficient.
+But for our purposes, the simple rules in this walkthrough are sufficient.